 Research in progress includes, "Gift Cards - Effect of store characteristics, consumer characteristics and demographic factors on giver purchase behavior," "Consumer perception of value for luxury cars: The moderating effect of Consumers," and "Influence of the current economic environment on consumer decision to purchase American made cars."

-Jeannemarie Thorpe, an assistant professor of marketing at SNHU, received her Bachelor of Arts in English from the University of Bridgeport, her Master in Education in English from Rivier College and her Master in Business Administration from New Hampshire College.
-She is completing her doctoral studies in marketing at Nova Southeastern University.
+Jeannemarie Thorpe, an Assistant Professor of Marketing at SNHU, received her Bachelor of Arts in English from the University of Bridgeport, her Master's degree in English Education from Rivier College and her Master's degree in Business Administration from New Hampshire College.
+She is completing her doctoral studies in Marketing at Nova Southeastern University.
 A faculty member since 2000, Thorpe operates a marketing consulting business, J.Thorpe & Associates.

-Thorpe is the faculty advisor for Phi Delta Beta and was awarded the Greek Advisor of the Year in 2009 and 2011.
-She is a co-advisor of the SNHU Styles Club and a member of the SNHU School of Business Scholarship Committee and the University Undergraduate Scholastic Standing Committee.
-Thorpe is a past member of the Graduate Council, the Honors Committee, and past vice president of the University Curriculum Committee.
-In addition, she is a volunteer writing tutor for both international and domestic graduate students.
+Professor Thorpe has been the faculty advisor for Phi Delta Beta and was awarded the Greek Advisor of the Year in 2009 and 2011.
+She is a co-advisor of the SNHU Style Club and a member of the SNHU Conduct Board and Academic Policy Committee.
+Thorpe is a past member of the Scholastic Standing Committee, School of Business Curriculum Committee, the Graduate Council, the Honors Committee, School of Business Scholarship Committee, and past vice president of the University Curriculum Committee.
+In past years, she has volunteered as a writing tutor for both international and domestic graduate students.

-Thorpe's research interests include retailing and fashion, branding and ethics.
+Thorpe's research interests include retailing and fashion, branding, culture and ethics.
 She has presented her research at numerous conferences, including the American Collegiate Retail Association (ACRA), the Decision Sciences Institute, and the Society for Marketing Advances, among others.
 In 2011, a research project in which she participated with SNHU colleagues from other disciplines was given an Outstanding Research Award by the Institute for Business and Finance Research and was published in the Journal of Business Education and Accreditation.
-She has also collaborated on marketing cases for classroom use.
+She has also collaborated on and written Fashion Merchandising and Marketing cases for her classroom use.

-Research in progress includes ''Using internationally populated graduate classrooms as labs for finding common ground for business ethics'' (working title) and dissertation research, ''Cause-related Marketing: Does perception of opportunism cause withdrawal from a brand.''
+Recent research and research in progress includes: ''Using internationally populated graduate classrooms as labs for finding common ground for business ethics'' (working title) and dissertation research; 'Cause-related Marketing: Does perception of opportunism cause withdrawal from a brand?''; Men and color in fashion; Virtual reality and sensory overload in retail settings.

 At SNHU since 1983, Dr. Karen C. Stone is a professor of marketing.
 She serves as chair of the university's Academic Policy Committee and is also a member of the SNHU Faculty Senate as well as the 3Year Honors Program Steering Committee.
 In 1995, Stone was the recipient of the Excellence in Teaching Award.